 7677 North 16th Street

 We wouldn't put it past you to pick the Pointe Hilton Squaw Peak Resort for your poolside getaway.
 This Sunnyslope-adjacent resort is sort of an unspoken favorite of Phoenix natives.
-While it may not be as shiny and new as some of the other poolside retreats in the Valley, it still reels in its fair share of locals and out-of-towners seeking underwater entertainment with the four-acre Hole-in-the-Wall River Ranch water park, featuring a 130-foot waterslide, three pools for sport and relaxation, day beds, poolside refreshments and service, and a sprawling lazy river – where, yes, you can take your piña colada daiquiri.
+While it may not be as shiny and new as some of the other poolside retreats in the Valley, it still reels in its fair share of locals and out-of-towners seeking underwater entertainment with the four-acre River Ranch Water Park, featuring a 130-foot waterslide, three pools for sport and relaxation, day beds, poolside service, and a sprawling lazy river – where, yes, you can take in your piña colada daiquiri.

 The Saguaro Scottsdale